7 Day Outlander Tour

 Good morning!
-Today we head north with our first stop being Drummond Castle Gardens which was used as the park and orchard of the Palace of Versailles.
+Today we head north with our first stop being the beautiful Tibbermore Parish Church which featured as Cranesmuir Church in the infamous witch trail.
+A stop here will be included when possible.
+Nearby we find Drummond Castle Gardens which was used as the park and orchard of the Palace of Versailles.
 We shall continue north to Kinloch Rannoch a picturesque village in Perth and Kinross.
 The delightful area around Rannoch Moor is where Claire and Frank enjoyed their second honeymoon.

 Our next port of call takes us into the breathtaking Cairngorms and to the characterful Highland Folk Museum where various period scenes were filmed including when Dougal famously collected the rent.

 Craigh Na Dun: We have a very special surprise for our very special guests today.
 The filming & photo location used for Craigh Na Dun remains a closely guarded secret, however, our guides will of course take you to this secluded spot and let you enjoy this not to be missed experience.
 You can replicate the scenes and take in the magical atmosphere as well as the surrounding dramatic scenery.
 The site is on private farm land and whilst in Scotland we benefit from the “Right to Roam” we also must respect our environment and would ask our guests to be discreet & respectful at this site.